How do pregnancy tests work?

 Pregnancy tests work by looking for a hormone called human chorionic gonadotrophin (hCG).
 This hormone is usually made in your body when you are pregnant.

-Traces of human chorionic gonadotrophin (hCG) can be found in your urine from three to four days after the fertilised egg implants in your womb (uterus) and the amount builds up each day.
+A pregnancy test can find hCG (and give a positive result) in your urine when there is enough in your system.
+Traces of hCG can be found in your urine from 6 days after the fertilised egg implants in your womb (uterus).
+The amount continues to build each day.

 Pregnancy tests at your doctor or local chemist

 Some pharmacists offer pregnancy tests for free, or you may be charged a small fee.